-Community transport offers a safe and accessible service for those who are unable to travel independently or use public transport.
+Community transport (also known as CT), offers a safe and accessible service for those who are unable to travel independently or use public transport.
 In rural areas, the elderly may not be able to drive and so community transport is a vital service to enable them to live their lives to the full and remain active in their local community.
-This form of transport service is generally a not for profit service run by volunteers and paid staff.
+People often ask us “what is community transport?” as this form of transport service is generally run as a not for profit service by volunteers and paid staff.
 In some cases professional drivers are also used.

-Community transport schemes generally involve local members of the community such as volunteer drivers to support them called a voluntary car scheme.
+Community transport schemes generally involve local members of the community such as volunteer drivers to support them called a community car scheme (also known as a voluntary car scheme).
 Some schemes also provide what is known as a ‘Dial a Ride‘ service whereby a passenger requests a pickup time, and they are picked up by an accessible vehicle or minibus.

 What Makes Community Transport So Different to Other Modes of Transport?

-Usually, the main purpose of community transport is to provide access for those in need of transport to medical appointments, leisure activities, work, social care education (and more).
-Community transport particularly addresses the requirements of the elderly, disabled, those who are less mobile or have become cut off from community life.
+Usually, the main purpose of CT is to provide access for those in need of transport to medical appointments, leisure activities, work, social care education (and more).
+CT particularly addresses the requirements of the elderly, disabled, those who are less mobile or have become cut off from community life.
 Community transport removes the dependence upon public transport to attend vital services.

 Community transport has been proven to reduce depression, anxiety and indeed in some instances even save lives ensuring patients make their medical appointments.
 Community transport services operate within specific locations but can travel far and wide.

 The aims of community transport operators is to deliver a safe, reliable and friendly service at a rate which is affordable and sustainable to the community.
 Without community transport services key members of the community could not live a full life.
 It is the vital backbone of any community.